jnhwkim/bashrc-vimrc/README.md

 bashrc-vimrc
 ============

-bashrc and vimrc I'm using.
+- based on Amazon EC2 bashrc and vimrc
+- add Twig syntax highlighting for vim